Functional Analysis Psychosomatic Psychotherapy Australia

 To collaborate with other associations and institutes that are interested in contributing to further knowledge in the growing field of somatic psychotherapy.

-Maria holds an Advanced Diploma in Dance Movement Therapy & is an acredited Functional Analysis Body Centred Therapist.
+Maria holds an Advanced Diploma in Dance Movement Therapy & is an acredited Functional Analysis Psychosomatic Psychotherapist.
 She is also an Artist, Performer, Humanitarian, Teacher, the creator of Dancing Isis Sacred Somatic Dance and Embodied Bellydance.
 Maria’s life work draws on the sacred, spiritual and healing path.
 She combines her therapeutic skills with a passion for anatomy and phisology her practice of Egyptian Dance.
 She is informed by her practices of in Somatic Awareness, Authentic Movement, Alexander Technique, Continuum, Sacred Dance, metaphysical studies, other life skills & experiences.
 These competencies make up her unique & personal healing modality.
 She lives in Austalia where she has a private practice based at the Inner Movement Centre in Higgett, Victoria.
 She works both face to face and online with individuals, couples and small groups.
 Maria also works in Italy, Japan & Bali.